 (5) the reason for inactive status no longer exists.

-(f) Action by Court of Appeals.
-Upon consideration of the petition and any answer to the order to show cause, the Court of Appeals may: (1) immediately impose corresponding discipline or inactive status, or enter a corresponding remedial order; (2) enter an order designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727; or (3) enter any other appropriate order.
+(f) Action by Supreme Court.
+Upon consideration of the petition and any answer to the order to show cause, the Supreme Court may: (1) immediately impose corresponding discipline or inactive status, or enter a corresponding remedial order; (2) enter an order designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727; or (3) enter any other appropriate order.
 The provisions of Rules 19-741 or 19-743, as applicable, apply to an order under this section that disbars or suspends an attorney or that transfers the attorney to disability inactive status.

 (g) Conclusive Effect of Adjudication.
 Except as provided in subsections (e)(1) and (e)(2) of this Rule, a final adjudication in a disciplinary or remedial proceeding by another court, agency, or tribunal that an attorney has been guilty of professional misconduct or is incapacitated is conclusive evidence of that misconduct or incapacity in any proceeding under this Chapter.
 The introduction of such evidence does not preclude the Commission or Bar Counsel from introducing additional evidence or preclude the attorney from introducing evidence or otherwise showing cause why no discipline or lesser discipline should be imposed.